anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

 Reference Architecture is on the abstracted interfaces and features that are required for Telco workload management and execution.

-Chapter 4 of the Reference Model (RM) :cite:p:`refmodel` describes the hardware and software profiles that reflect the capabilities and features that the types of Cloud Infrastructure provide to the workloads.
+Chapter 4 of the Reference Model (RM) :cite:p:`refmodel_ra2` describes the hardware and software profiles that reflect the capabilities and features that the types of Cloud Infrastructure provide to the workloads.
 The figure below depicts a high-level view of the software features that apply to each instance profile (basic and high-performance).